-- 55 EFRAG is concerned about presenting gains and losses on derivatives in the investing category under certain conditions (i.e. exceptions related to grossing up of gains and losses or the undue cost or effort), particularly when referring to financial institutions.
-This is because financial institutions might end up with an investing category just because of their hedging and risk management activities and it will be difficult to explain users why some income and expenses from hedging and risk management activities have been presented as investments.
-This is because hedging and risk management is typically related to operating and financing activities rather than investing. - In addition, EFRAG suggests the IASB to clarify whether such items would end up being presented in the operating category when considering the IASB proposal to require entities to present in the operating category income and expenses from investments if they are made in course of its main business activities (as in paragraphs 47-48 of the ED). - Finally, regarding the classification of fair value gains and losses on derivatives, EFRAG considers that it would be useful to have a definition of 'risk management', to specify on how to deal with discontinuation of hedging positions and whether results of risk mitigation will be categorised in the same way as hedge accounting.
+- 58 EFRAG is concerned about presenting gains and losses on derivatives in the investing category under certain conditions (i.e. exceptions related to grossing up of gains and losses or the undue cost or effort), particularly when referring to financial institutions.
+This is because financial institutions might end up with an investing category just because of their hedging and risk management activities and it will be difficult to explain to users why some income and expenses from hedging and risk management activities have been presented as investments rather than in the operating and financial activities that they typically relate to. - 59 In addition, EFRAG suggests the IASB to clarify whether such items would end up being presented in the operating category when considering the IASB proposal to require entities to present in the operating category, income and expenses from investments made in the course of its main business activities (as in paragraphs 47-48 of the ED). - 60 Finally, regarding the classification of fair value gains and losses on derivatives, EFRAG considers that it would be useful to have a definition of 'risk management', to specify on how to deal with discontinuation of hedging positions and whether the results of risk mitigation will be categorised in the same way as hedge accounting.